Shop by Room ➜ Bedroom ➜ Bed Frames

 Are metal bed frames bad for you?

-No. The fear that spring mattresses or metal bed frames can act as EMF antennae stems from a single, poor-quality, study done in 2010 that was misinterpreted on Scientific American’s blog.
+No. The fear that metal bed frames (or spring-containing mattresses) can act as EMF antennae stems from a single, poor-quality, study done in 2010 that was misinterpreted on Scientific American’s blog.
 It's still spreading like wildfire 14 years later, because it sounds scary, and electromagnetism is hard to understand, making it scarier.
 Snopes debunks it and does a great job breaking down all the details, and their thinking is very much in line with my thinking.

 I am far more concerned about exposure to the known carcinogen formaldehyde used in beds made with high-VOC glues and engineered wood, and even more concerned about people worrying about something they don't need to.

-I used an EMF reader in my house to show you the readings near my microwave, WiFi router, on a metal bed frame, and in the middle of the bed where your body would be.
+That said, sometimes it’s comforting to see visual proof of this instead of trusting the article, so I used an EMF reader in my house to show you the readings near my microwave, WiFi router, on a metal bed frame, and in the middle of the bed where your body would be.
 Readings remain at 0.0 when the electronics are off, when you step a few feet away from the electronics even when they’re turned on, and are always at 0.0 everywhere on the bed and bed frame.
-Watch the video below:
+You can watch the video below to see:

 The purpose of this video is to show you your relative risk, not to stir up debate about whether all EMFs are safe or all EMFs are dangerous.
-This a big conversation with a lot of nuance (that typically tends to veer toward extremes.)
+This a big conversation with a lot of nuance!

-If you are concerned about EMF exposure, I would recommend prioritizing standing away from the microwave when it’s on, turning off your WiFi router at night, or hiring a professional to take readings for your home.
+If you are concerned about EMF exposure, this video may help you see why I would recommend prioritizing standing away from the microwave when it’s on, turning off your WiFi router at night, or hiring a professional to take readings for your home.
 I would worry less about your bed frame.

 If you are not concerned about EMF exposure, then there is no need to start being concerned about your bed frame now.

 FSC, or the Forest Stewardship Council certification, is focused on responsible management of forests.
 For wood, it means that the trees it comes from meet forest management standards, indigenous people’s rights are respected when harvesting, and old growth forests are not disturbed.
-It’s a fantastic certification in terms of our environment and community, but FSC-certified wood can still be treated or finished with many other chemicals that harm your health.
+It’s a fantastic certification in terms of our environment and community, but FSC-certified wood can still be treated or finished with less than healthy stains.
+Look for GS-11, low VOC, or other indicators that the wood is still healthy— learn more on my wood, finishes, and stains guide here.

-Plywood is made of many layers of super-thin pieces of solid wood.
-Each layer’s grain is stacked perpendicular to the one above and below it, and all the layers are attached with an adhesive binder (plywood can have up to 3.5% binder by weight).
-Alternating the wood grain at perpendicular angles makes plywood even stronger than wood, and is why you see it used for home construction.
-After the layers are glued together, heat and pressure are applied to make a smooth plywood panel.
+Plywood is really strong— it’s made of many layers of super-thin pieces of solid wood.
+Each layer’s grain is stacked perpendicular to the one above and below it, and all the layers are glued together with an adhesive binder (plywood can have up to 3.5% binder by weight).
+Alternating the wood grain at perpendicular angles makes plywood even stronger than wood, and is why you see it used in bed frames— usually as a flat base or for the slats.
+As long as the glue is non-toxic, this can be an OK choice that’s second-best to solid wood — learn more on my wood, finishes, and stains guide here.

 A completely natural wood stain like coffee is completely safe, but of course, this isn’t common in store-bought furniture.
 Water-based wood stains are relatively non-toxic, especially ones with certifications like GreenSeal-11 ensuring the most harmful additives are avoided.
 Ones without VOCs, antimicrobials, chemical drying agents, or heavy metals are a better choice.
-Oil-based wood stains with standard chemicals that release high VOCs are quite harmful to health.
+Oil-based wood stains with standard chemicals that release high VOCs can irritate your respiratory system and more— learn more on my wood, finishes, and stains guide here.

-What is the difference between wood stain and wood finish?
+What is the difference between wood stain and wood finish for bed frames?

 Wood stains add color to natural wood, while a finish protects it.